OCamlPro/owi/example/README.md

            Generate an instrumented file with runtime assertion checking coming from Weasel specifications

+       iso [OPTION]… FILE…
+           Check the iso-functionnality of two Wasm modules by comparing the output when calling their exports.

        opt [--debug] [--output=FILE] [--unsafe] [OPTION]… FILE
            Optimize a module